ghpaterson/CV/README.md

 #### Creative problem solving

 In my role as a paramedic I face problems everyday.
 Due to the nature of the work these problems are most often in difficult environments or circumstances making what would seem like a simple problem more complex.
 For instance doing a relatively simple proceedure in a hospital becomes more difficult when it's dark and raining or in the back seat of a car.
 Finding alternative or creative ways to solve problems is a skill I use daily.

-## Work Experience

-**London Ambulance Service** (2015 to current)
-_Specialist Paramedic_

-- Providing emergency healthcare to communities in London as solo responder.
-- Providing specialist expertice in association with the Met Police to deliver care in hotile environments including; Mass casualty incidents, terrorist attacks and incidents involving the Specialist Armed Police.
-- Mentored university students and members of the armed forces during practical placements

-**Queensland Ambulance Service** (2013 to 2015)
-_Paramedic_

-- Providing emergency healthcare to communties in Australia.
-- Paramedic Tutor at the University of Central Coast

 ## Education